rackerlabs/rs-heat-docs/swift-signal-handle.rst

 Add a SwiftSignalHandle resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SwiftSignalHandle is a resource to create temporary URL to receive
+SwiftSignalHandle is a resource to create a temporary URL to receive
 notification/signals.
 Note that the temporary URL is created using Rackspace
 Cloud Files.